-Whatever you want to achieve in 2020; to become fitter, a healthy eater, a Spanish speaker or a writer, adopting those identities will form a structure that will not only help you develop good habits, but stick to them too.
+Whatever you want to achieve in the New Year; to become fitter, a healthy eater, a Spanish speaker or a writer, adopting those identities will form a structure that will not only help you develop good habits, but stick to them too.

 Make things obvious, attractive and easy for yourself.

 With your new identity adopted, so follows the change of behaviours.
 There are three key laws of behavioural change: make it obvious, make it attractive and make it easy.

 Perhaps you want to read more?
 Change things in your life so that the obvious thing you can do is to read.
 Rather than spending an evening in a room with a television, sit in a room with books and no other distractions.
 Consider carrying a book or an eBook with you wherever you go.
 Think about how much of your life you spend waiting; for doctors, for your children to finish rugby practice, for dinner to cook or for a taxi.
 With a book in your bag, reading will become the natural, and crucially, the obvious way to fill this time.